Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Metric theories linearized waves

 \subsection{Einstein-Bach gravity}

 Finally, let us analyze Einstein-Bach gravity\footnote{Also called Einstein-Weyl gravity.}, determined by the action

-The contribution of the Weyl squared term to the field equations is the Bach tensor~\cite{bach1921weylschen}, that is traceless.
-Thus, the trace of the vacuum field equations yield $R = 0$ in general.
+with $C_{abcd}$ the Weyl tensor and $\gamma$ a constant.
+The contribution of the Weyl squared term to the field equations is the Bach tensor~\cite{bach1921weylschen}, which is traceless.
+Thus, the trace of the vacuum field equations yields $R = 0$ in general.
 This theory is in fact a particular class of the theories whose Lagrangians are at most quadratic in the Riemann tensor~\cite{stelle1978classical}.
 We will assume $\gamma > 0$ for causal wave propagation [cf.~\eqref{eq:linearized-Einstein-Bach_wave-eqs} below].

 For a general linearized field, $R = 0$ allows one to impose a gauge such that

 with $\tilde{h}^\mathrm{TT}_{ab}$ subject to the transverse-traceless conditions~\eqref{eq:de-donder} and~\eqref{eq:traceless-and-spatial-conditions_TT}, and $\psi_{ab}$ traceless and subject to the de Donder condition~\eqref{eq:de-donder}, yielding the following linearized field equations (cf. \S II C 2 and \S IX A of \cite{bueno2017aspects}, or \S IV of \cite{alves2025gauges})